Work Phrasal Verbs in English: Learn 10 Useful Expressions for the Workplace

 Meaning: to complete a task.

-- The Minister appointed a delegate to carry out the aid programme for the poor children in the country.
+- The Minister appointed a delegate to carry out the aid programme for poor children in the country.

 - More research will be carried out before the book is published.